Note

 The problem almost always lies within the configuration of the custom connector or the third party service you're using.
 The first step is to walk through the OAuth flow with the third party service through Postman:

-1. Call the token endpoint using the same client ID, client secret, and redirect URI (if used) as the custom connector.
-To learn more about this request, go to Authorization code request.
+Call the token endpoint using the same client ID, client secret, and redirect URI (if used) as the custom connector.

-3. If you have an expiring access token, call the refresh URL with the refresh token (or access token if you don't have the refresh token).
-To learn more about the refresh request, go to Refreshing access tokens.
+If you have an expiring access token, call the refresh URL with the refresh token (or access token if you don't have the refresh token).
+Learn more about refresh tokens in the Microsoft identity platform.

 Provide feedback